malcolmseyd/lecshare-main/README.md

+Note: this is a fork make for UVec 2019, so it is not up to date.
+To see the current version, [head here](https://github.com/VikeLabs/lecshare-main).

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Ensure that you have node(and npm) installed before proceeding with the rest of setup.
 Typing npm into console will confirm your installation.